Office of the Registrar

 Audited Courses: Not require a grade from the instructor.

 Appealing a Grade: If a student is not satisfied with the grade given by the instructor, he or she can initiate in writing a grade appeal to the instructor involved.
-If the student is not satisfied by the instructor’s explanation or action, the grade appeal can be presented to the Academic Dean for resolution.
-The Academic Dean and the Academic Committee will render the final decision.
+If the student is not satisfied by the instructor’s explanation or action, the grade appeal can be presented to the Chief Academic Officer for resolution.
+Chief Academic Officer and the Academic Committee will render the final decision.

 Academic Scholarship Application Qualification: